netcadlabs/ndu-gate/README.md

-# ndu-gate
+# ndu-gate - NDU Gate Camera Service

 This is project that run on edge devices and servers to consume videos sources(camera, file etc.) and process them.

 ## Installation